-- 1. What basis do we make such a suggestion?
+- On what basis do we make such a suggestion?

-- 2. Total cost to implement and support
+- Total cost to implement and support

-- 3. Unique needs and strategic value
+- Unique needs and strategic value

-- 4. Time to implement
+- Time to implement

-- 5. Internal skill sets
+- Internal skill sets

-- 6. Domain expertise
+- Domain expertise

-- 7. Calls Industry Standard of 2007
+- Calls Industry Standard of 2007

-- 8. Change management
+- Change management

-- 9. Internal bias
+- Internal bias

-- 10. Conclusion
+- Conclusion

-As a one of Australia's leading providers of IT products and services, we are regularly approached by organisations who are initiating the process of deciding whether to "buy" or whether to "build" the business systems they will be dependent upon.
+As one of Australia's leading providers of software solutions and services, we are regularly approached by organisations who are in the initial stages of considering whether to 'buy' or to 'build' the business systems required to support their operations.
 The system would be used to manage their membership recruitment, retention and financials.

-In reality, what they are deciding is which approach to adopt.
-It's rare that the approach is to only "buy" or to only "build" the future system.
+In reality, what they are deciding is which approach to adopt.It's rare that the approach is to only "buy" or to only "build" the future system.
 Instead the approach is based on a weighted mix; for example weighted towards "buy" with customisation of commercial software or weighted towards "build" with custom development based on pre-existing libraries.
 The addition of variables such as outsourcing and the choice of cloud based offerings make it even harder to compare apples with apples and thus increases the risk of not making an informed decision.
 This document outlines what our experience has demonstrated to be the most important considerations for organisations such as Professional Memberships, Associations and Charities ("Member Organisations") to make that decision.